Brindisi: Print

 "The Nautilus" national scientific magazine based in Brindisi, reports on the sea, ports, transport and recreational boating.
 Other newspapers that have their headquarters in the city are BrindisiSera and "Brindisi News".

 Television

 Brindisi is home to the television stations Teleradio Agricoltura Informazione and Puglia TV, which began broadcasts in January 1988 in Brindisi.

 Cuisine

 Brindisi's cuisine is simple with basic ingredients used, starting with flour or unrefined barley, which is less expensive than wheat.
-Vegetables, snails, and bluefish figure prominently into its cuisine.
+Vegetables, snails, and bluefish figure prominently in its cuisine.

-Among the recipes worth mentioning in particular are "Pettole"(fried yeast dough, sweet or savory to taste stuffed maybe with cod or anchovy, with cauliflower or broccoli), "Patani tajedda rice and mussels" (rice, potatoes and mussels), soup, fish, mashed potatoes with fava beans, broad beans and mussels, and "Racana mussels".
+Among the recipes are "Pettole" (fried yeast dough, sweet or savory to taste stuffed maybe with cod or anchovy, with cauliflower or broccoli), "Patani tajedda rice and mussels" (rice, potatoes and mussels), soup, fish, mashed potatoes with fava beans, broad beans and mussels, and "Racana mussels".

 Beverages, spirits, liquors

 Almond milk: made by infusing water with the finely chopped almonds and then squeezing the same to expel the "milk".
 The region of Apulia has entered the milk of almonds in its list of traditional Italian food products.

 Limoncello: a liquor made from the peel of fresh lemons and enriched with water, sugar and alcohol.